Misdemeanor Arraignments in the 36th District Court in Detroit

-If you failed to appear for court in Detroit or a warrant has been issued for your arrest in the 36th Judicial District Court, you must get arraigned to cancel the warrant.
+If you failed to appear for a court hearing in Detroit or a warrant has been issued for your arrest in the 36th Judicial District Court, you must get arraigned to cancel the warrant.

 Warrant in 36th District Court for a Misdemeanor